The Right Shoes for Your Next Trip: Light enough to take on a journey and fit in a roller bag

 I am not totally crazy about the kinds of laces that require hooking into hooks, it’s hard to see where the hooks are, and if I had my way, they would make these with a little velcro top part instead of boot hooks.

 These feel so good I can wear them around the office, although with the big Vibram treads and it being mud season here in New England, I would probably track in a lot of mud.

 But I am used to boots that I want to kick off the moment I get inside, yet with the ankle support and the comfort of these, I’ll likely leave them on longer.
 But one thing I wouldn’t do is wear these to the airport…nobody wants to be lacing and hooking while the TSA hovers over you, and people give you dirty looks at the belt.
 Vasque Men’s Breeze GTX Hiking Boot,Taupe/Burnt Orange $159

 Vasque Women’s Breeze 2.0

 Like me, Mary has to contend with hiking up slippery slopes with snow adding to the challenge.
 She also has to navigate the corridors of the elementary school she works in, and these boots proved up to that task too…remaining comfortable for a whole day of running around with kids!

-One of the features that appeals to her is the padded collar, it makes the whole boot more comfortable.
+One of the features that appeal to her is the padded collar, it makes the whole boot more comfortable.